safesoftware/fme-packager/README.md

 * Validate package.yml against the FME Packages Specification.
 * Verifies that components listed in package.yml are present.
-* Checks that transformer and version names are correct.
+* Checks that transformer and format names are valid and well-formed.
 * Verifies that the transformer version in the package.yml is included in the FMX.
 * Excludes components that are present in directories,